At least 16 files have disappeared from the DOJ webpage for documents related to Jeffrey Epstein

 “There’s been a lot of changes in victim shaming,” Acosta said.

+Jennifer Freeman, an attorney representing Epstein accuser Maria Farmer and other survivors, said Saturday that her client feels vindicated after the document release.
+Farmer sought for years documents backing up her claim that Epstein and Maxwell were in possession of child sexual abuse images.

+“It’s a triumph and a tragedy,” she said.
+“It looks like the government did absolutely nothing.
+Horrible things have happened and if they investigated in even the smallest way, they could have stopped him.”

-Associated Press journalists Ali Swenson, Christopher L. Keller, Aaron Kessler and Mike Catalini contributed to this report.
+Associated Press journalists Ali Swenson, Christopher L. Keller, Kristin M. Hall, Aaron Kessler and Mike Catalini contributed to this report.

 [SIGN UP: WSB-TV Daily Headlines Newsletter]